Kibbutz: Children

 The founders of the Kibbutz sought a dynamic education for their children, that can be summed up in this statement from the founders of Kibbutz Degania:

 From formal education to knowledge acquired from life, From the book to the physical work.
 From a discipline based on blind obedience to a regime of activity and creation in an atmosphere of freedom.

 The adults in the community did their best to make the children's house into a children's home.
 They fully furnished them to accommodate every age group.
 "It is surrounded by a courtyard, well equipped for the growing child's needs, with flowers and bushes, hiding places, and playgrounds."

 Under Freud's influence, the importance of the early years of childhood development were understood by the Kibbutz and much emphasis was put on fostering the child's sense of individuality, creativity, and basic trust.
 In practice transmission of family traditions and views was replaced by indoctrination into kibbutz and kibbutz movement views and also resulted in much uniformity vs. individuality.
 Significantly, this method of child rearing was not only "collectivization" of children, but a near complete conscious break with a cornerstone of Jewish life: focus on family, especially the nuclear family.

-Although, for many of the original founders of the Kibbutz, the arrival of children was a sobering experience: "When we saw our first children in the playpen, hitting one another, or grabbing toys just for themselves, we were overcome with anxiety.
+For many of the original founders of Kibbutz Degania, though, the arrival of children was a sobering experience.
+Tom Segev quotes one member: "When we saw our first children in the playpen, hitting one another, or grabbing toys just for themselves, we were overcome with anxiety.
 What did it mean that even an education in communal life couldn't uproot these egotistical tendencies?
 The utopia of our initial social conception was slowly, slowly destroyed."